Anish342/Flappy-Bird/README.md

 # Flappy-Bird
-A replica of Flappy bird.
+A not too accurate replica of Flappy bird.